khanglynguyen/crypto_etl_basic/README.md

 + Load the DataFrame into tables in Postgres database using the native function .toSQL()

 Additional requirements:
++ Main code usage for the pipeline: Python.
+Main libraries: pandas (for DataFrame interaction and transformation), requests( for interacting with API)
++ Read through the Binance API document
 + Install Airflow on Docker
 + Edit yaml file of Docker to include Postgres information for installation of PgAdmin
 + Create database in Postgres